High Mountains Fuels, LLC Simi Valley Bio-LNG Production Plant

 The project team will provide $11 million.

-The project will produce nearly 6 million gallons of renewable bio-LNG per year; displace 3.43 million gallons of diesel fuel per year; reduce transportation greenhouse gas emissions by over 36,000 metric tons per year; create 299 jobs in construction, production, engineering, management, and transportation; provide near-zero carbon bio-LNG renewable fuel for up to 500 heavy-duty LNG trucks; and provide California with a source of locally produced, renewable fuel.
+The project will produce nearly 6 million gallons of renewable bio-LNG per year.
+I will displace 3.43 million gallons of diesel fuel per year.
+The project can reduce transportation greenhouse gas emissions by over 36,000 metric tons per year.
+It will create 299 jobs in construction, production, engineering, management, and transportation; provide near-zero carbon bio-LNG renewable fuel for use by up to 500 heavy-duty LNG trucks.
+The project will provide an important contribution to California's petroleum displacement goal by making available a source of locally produced renewable fuel.

 Grant Agreement Number: ARV-10-051